Dekada '70 (film): Plot

-In the mid-70's, Gani leaves for the United States, and Evelyn, after giving birth to a girl, also leaves the Bartolome's for her parents.
+In the mid-70s, Gani leaves for the United States, and Evelyn, after giving birth to a girl, also leaves the Bartolome's for her parents.
 Em also leaves for the Bataan Nuclear Power Plant to write an article about the protesters there.
 Jules, after leaving for a year, briefly returns home to treat his friend, René, of his injuries to avoid the police before leaving once more.
-During the Christmas season, Jules calls Amanda over after two months of not returning, warning that the NPA has been infiltrated, and requests that all of his anti-government pamphlets and Em's written articles be destroyed to save his family from possible persecution.
-As they do so, they are met by a large group of carolers.
-The Bartolome residence later falls into a raid by Metrocom, having been tipped off by René, but the family successfully lie to the authorities.
+During the Christmas season, Jules calls Amanda over after two months of not returning, warning that the NPA has been infiltrated, and requests that all of his anti-government pamphlets and Em's written articles be destroyed to save his family from possible persecution, successfully doing so when René, revealing himself to be a Metrocom informant, tips off their residence to the authorities.

-However, the family received a call notifying that Jules was caught and imprisoned.
-Motivated by her son's experience of torture upon visiting him, Amanda sends an appeal to a non-governmental organization that reaches out families of victims of human rights abuse.
-After family and friends celebrate Christmas with Jules in prison, Amanda and Julián discover that their younger son, Jason, didn't return home, and was only discovered by Em at the morgue that he was brutally murdered after he was initially imprisoned for a drug charge.
+Despite their success, however, Jules was later caught and imprisoned.
+Motivated by her son's experience of torture upon visiting him, Amanda sends an appeal to a non-governmental organization that reaches out to families of victims of human rights abuse.
+After family and friends celebrate Christmas with Jules in prison, Amanda and Julián discover that their younger son, Jason, didn't return home and was only discovered by Em at the morgue that he been brutally murdered after he was initially imprisoned for a drug charge.
 Jules, aware of Jason's death, attends his younger brother's wake while escorted by the police, and breaks down in tears.

 Frustrated by her helplessness and lack of self-worth, she threatens to separate from Julian as they blame one another for Jason's death.
-However, before she could do so, Bingo notifies his mother that Jules is released from prison.
-The family set up an reunion dinner with Jules' new wife, Mara, Gani's wife Evelyn, and their respective children also in attendance.
+However, before she could do so, Bingo notifies his mother that Jules has been released from prison.
+The family set up a reunion dinner with Jules' new wife, Mara, Gani's wife, Evelyn, and their respective children, also in attendance.
 Jules announces he will be returning to the communist insurgency and Julián wishes him well.
 As they depart, Julián and Amanda tearfully reconcile, before they later attend a play about the revolution written by Em as they sing the national anthem with the entire family raising a clenched fist.

-In 1983, opposition leader Ninoy Aquino is assassinated upon his return from exile in the United States.
-The Bartolome family attends his wake at the Santo Domingo Church in Quezon City and the film ends as Amanda delivers her monologue to the viewers, while she joins with a large group of activists at the Post Office Building.
+In 1983, opposition leader Ninoy Aquino was assassinated upon his return from exile in the United States.
+The Bartolome family attends his wake at the Santo Domingo Church in Quezon City, and the film ends as Amanda delivers her monologue to the viewers, while she joins with a large group of activists at the Post Office Building.